2023 NEC Requirements for Tamper-Resistant Receptacles Explained

 Do TRRs need to be GFCI protected?

-It depends on the location.
-The tamper-resistant requirement is independent of GFCI protection.
-If a receptacle is in a location that requires both (e.g., a dwelling unit bathroom or kitchen countertop), then the receptacle must be both tamper-resistant and have GFCI protection.
-You can achieve this with a combination TRR/GFCI device or by protecting a TRR outlet with a GFCI circuit breaker.
+It depends on location.
+The TRR requirement is independent from GFCI protection.
+If a receptacle is in a location that requires both (for example, bathroom, kitchen countertops, outdoors in many cases), then the device or circuit must provide both forms of protection as required by the NEC.
+You can achieve both with a listed TRR that also provides GFCI protection or by protecting TRR outlets with a GFCI breaker.